Converting Your Farm to Organic or Biodynamic

 Any processing, labelling or storage that takes place on the farm, or that is carried out on behalf of the farm, must also be certified if the products are to be sold as organic.

-The conversion period to Demeter is 3-years.
-Two years to Organic, plus an additional year to Demeter.
+The conversion period to Biodynamic is 3-years.
+Two years to Organic, plus an additional year to Biodynamic.
+Once conversion is completed you will be able to use the Demeter trademark.

 Demeter certification is governed by the Biodynamic Federation – Demeter International.